codewithtrey/codewars/README.md

-# Daily codewars challenges that I solve using Python!
+# Daily Codewars challenges that I solve using Python!